rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Integration.md

 <!-- theme: info -->
 >#### Note:
-> In this case we are indicating that with an access token generated from the credential *'my.app.cu'*, only actions based on permissions can be executed:
+> In this case we are indicating that with an access token generated from the credential *'my.app.cu'*, you can only run actions based on the list of permissions shown below:
 >- ALLOW_EXTERNAL_CHARGE
 >- ALLOW_OTA_CHARGE